The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Mean-Variance Portfolio Selection

 \section{Mean-Variance Portfolio Selection}

-Dating back to the seminal work of Markowitz \cite{markowitz.52}, Tobin \cite{tobin.58} and Merton \cite{merton.72}, \emph{mean-variance portfolio selection} has been arguably the most widely used approach to portfolio optimization, both in theory and practice.
+We now turn to \emph{mean-variance portfolio selection} with transaction costs; the results reported here are derived in Appendix~\ref{sec:mvps}.
+Dating back to the seminal work of Markowitz \cite{markowitz.52}, Tobin \cite{tobin.58} and Merton \cite{merton.72}, mean-variance criteria have been widely used, both in theory and practice.
 Here, a portfolio is called \emph{mean-variance optimal} or \emph{efficient} if it minimizes the variance for a given mean or, equivalently, maximizes the mean for a given variance bound.
 Fix an initial endowment $x$ and a time horizon $T>0$.
-Then, as recapitulated in Appendix~\ref{sec:mvps} (also cf.\ \cite{richardson.89,schweizer.94,zhou.li.00,cerny.kallsen.07}), the optimal portfolio is obtained from the one for the quadratic utility function $u(x)=-x^2$ as follows.
+Then, as recapitulated in Appendix~\ref{ss:mvps1} (also cf.\ \cite{richardson.89,schweizer.94,zhou.li.00,cerny.kallsen.07}), the optimal portfolio is obtained from the one for the quadratic utility function $u(x)=-x^2$ as follows.
 Let $U(-1)$ and $\phi_t$ be the maximal expected quadratic utility and the corresponding optimal portfolio for the standardized initial endowment $-1$.
-To achieve a target mean $E[X_T(\varphi)]=m>x$ with minimal variance, trade the $(m-x)/(1+U(-1))$-fold of $\phi_t$ and keep the remaining initial endowment $x+(m-x)/(1+U(-1))$ invested in the safe asset.
+To achieve a target mean $E[X_T(\varphi)]=m>x$ with minimal variance, trade the $(m-x)/(1+U(-1))$-fold $\varphi_t$ of the optimal strategy $\phi_t$ for quadratic utility, and keep the remaining initial endowment $x+(m-x)/(1+U(-1))$ invested in the safe asset.
 The corresponding minimal variance is given by

 In particular, this leads to the well-known result that the Sharpe ratio is the same for any mean-variance efficient portfolio, irrespective of the target mean $m>x$:

 This also determines the maximal return for a given variance bound $s^2$ as